binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> This demo differs from the previous in that we do not rely on any of the targets direct interaction.
 There is no longer a need for the browser.
 I> We open a reverse shell from the victim to us using Metasploit.
 I> We use Veil-Evasion with the help of hyperion to encrypt our payload to evade AV.
-I> With this attack you will have had to have obtained the targets username and password or password hash.
+I> With this attack you will have had to have obtained the targets username and password or [password hash](https://www.offensive-security.com/metasploit-unleashed/psexec-pass-hash/).
-I> We leverage PSExec which expects your binary to be a windows service.
+I> We leverage PsExec which expects your binary to be a windows service.
 I> You can also leverage ARP and DNS spoofing with Ettercap from the previous attack.
 I have not included these steps in this play though, although the video assumes they have been included.

 {icon=bomb}